pantheon-systems/documentation/source/content/guides/launch/04-domains.md

 <Alert title="Note" type="info">

 Pantheon is not a domain registrar, and we do not offer DNS management as a service.
-To connect a custom domain to Pantheon, you need to register one with a third-party provider.
+To connect a custom domain to Pantheon, you need to register the domain with a third-party provider.

 </Alert>